Cengizism/angular-postal/README.md

-Event bus for AngularJS.
-PostalJS based implementation.
+Event bus for AngularJS based on PostalJS. v0.1.0